izelnakri/mber/README.md

 # mber: Modern Ember.js CLI alternative, without broccoli.

 This build system uses [Module Unification RFC](https://github.com/emberjs/rfcs/blob/master/text/0143-module-unification.md) and [fastboot](https://www.ember-fastboot.com/) by default.
+It also runs JS transpilation, bundling and linting in a multithreaded context with a thread pool in order to utilize all your CPU cores.
-I've recently rewrote ember-cli, because it uses a slow, clunky, messy broccoli build system that does too much counter-intuitive magic.
-One day after reading ember-cli source code, I've realized rewriting this beast from scratch is the only way to move forward.
+I've recently rewrote ember-cli, because it uses a not-so-ideal broccoli build system that does too much counter-intuitive magic.
+One day after reading ember-cli source code, I've realized rewriting this from scratch is the only way to move forward for me personally.

 Mber is a very minimal, fast and strict alternative for ember-cli.
 Mber does pretty much everything ember-cli does unless you want to create your own addon.
 You can use most of the ember addons, as long as the addon itself doesn't inject things to your broccoli/ember-cli runtime.
 In future I might support addon creation/testing as well.

 Lots of thought and effort went into designing this replacement.
 Mber has a full testing suite.
 Currently mber has 54 less dependencies than ember-cli as of this writing, this is without counting the massive sub-dependencies.
 It is highly suggested to read the source code, it is very simple, readable and written with ES modules and async/await.
 Contributions are always welcome.
 Mber never blocks the nodejs event loop.

 <p>
   WARNING: No guarantee is given for backward compatibility with ember-cli.